GreyDGL/PentestGPT/README.md

    - A sample output is below
    ```
    1. You're connected with ChatGPT Plus cookie.
-   To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-4 --useAPI=False>
+   To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-4>
    ## Test connection for OpenAI api (GPT-4)
    2. You're connected with OpenAI API.
 You have GPT-4 access.
-To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-4 --useAPI=True>
+To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-4 --useAPI>
    ## Test connection for OpenAI api (GPT-3.5)
    3. You're connected with OpenAI API.
 You have GPT-3.5 access.
-To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-3.5-turbo --useAPI=True>
+To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-3.5-turbo --useAPI>
    ```
 4. (Notice) The above verification process for cookie.
 If you encounter errors after several trials, please try to refresh the page, repeat the above steps, and try again.
 You may also try with the cookie to `https://chat.openai.com/backend-api/conversations`.
 Please submit an issue if you encounter any problem.